The secretome

 Prediction of transmembrane protein topology and signal peptides

-The TM segments are identified based on features such as length, amino acid property and hydrophobicity, and many prediction methods are based on machine-learning techniques.
-Here, a selection of seven prediction algorithms was used to create a majority decision-based method (MDM), using the combined results from the chosen tools, to estimate the human membrane proteome.
-Each protein with at least one TM segment with overlapping predictions by four out of the seven methods is considered a membrane protein.
+The TM segments are identified based on features such as length, amino acid property and hydrophobicity, and many prediction methods are based on machine-learning or deep learning techniques.
+Here, a selection of eight prediction algorithms was used to create a majority decision-based method (MDM), using the combined results from the chosen tools, to estimate the human membrane proteome.
+Each protein with at least one TM segment with overlapping predictions by four out of the eight methods is considered a membrane protein.
 Table 1 shows the individual results in number of predicted protein-coding genes by each method, as well as the MDM prediction.

 Table 1.
-Prediction of the human membrane proteome by seven different prediction methods for membrane protein topology as well as the majority decision-based method MDM and a method specialized in prediction of GPCRs.
+Prediction of the human membrane proteome by eight different prediction methods for membrane protein topology as well as the majority decision-based method MDM and a method specialized in prediction of GPCRs.

 MEMSAT3 predicted membrane proteins 7505 23235 MEMSAT3